Juanjo4U/myOwnReduxV2/README.md

 ﻿# myOwnReduxV2

-You can view results on [Codesandbox](https://codesandbox.io/s/github/Juanjo4U/myOwnReduxV2?file=/JS/myOwnModules/redux/createStore/index.js)
+You can view results on [Codesandbox Link](https://8wybr4.csb.app/)